 All sessions are private and confidential, parents/carers can either be in the playroom with us or wait in the sitting room.
 Siblings are welcome and we have a play area for them as well.
 At this stage all booking are made my phone and I'm happy to answer any questions you have.
 I am not registered with NDIS yet but plan to by the end of 2021.
 I am able to send invoices and receipts for those that are self managed.
 There is an extra cost for Animal Assisted Play Therapy.
 Please refer that section for further information.

-For any kids that enjoy being around animals, then adding dogs or horses in the sessions can be a wonderful extra element of playfulness.
+For any children that enjoy being around animals, then adding dogs or horses in the sessions can be a wonderful extra element of playfulness.

-Our horses and dogs have been around children as part of the therapeutic riding lessons for several years and are safe, friendly, curious, playful and highly motivated my food and treats.
+Our horses and dogs have been around children as part of the therapeutic riding lessons for several years and are safe, friendly, curious, playful and highly motivated by treats, hugs and love.

 As part of play therapy sessions we do not offer horse riding as this is a separate program.
-Please refer to my other website www.heartwoodhorses.com.au
+Please refer to my other website heartwoodhorses.com.au

-There are many benefits of including animals in sessions are I go into more detail if you follow the more info button below.
-Not only do many children enjoy being around animals and have fun working with them they find them great company and might even feel safer or mare relaxed with them with a adult/therapist.
+There are many benefits of including animals in sessions which I go into more detail in the following section, which you can find my clicking the more info button below.
+Not only do many children enjoy being around animals and have fun working with them, they find them great company and might even feel safer or mare relaxed with them than with a adult/therapist alone.

 Even if your child is wary or even frightened of animals we can help with their concerns and enhance their ability to feel safe and even enjoy being with animals.

-For any kids that love to move, play music and learn how to be calmer and stiller then I can cater for them as well.
+For any children that love to move, play music or want to learn how to be calmer and stiller then I can cater for them as well.
 I love to play music and have fun dancing.
-I am learning some African drumming, and I have a fun range of instruments to play with.
+I offer some African drumming, and I have a fun range of other instruments to play with.
 Movement and music are very good for developing rhythm, co-ordination and balance.
 The speed can be fast and energising or slow and relaxing.

-I am also trained to offer body awareness, breath work, mindfulness and relaxation.
+I am also a trained Yoga Therapist so I can offer body awareness, breath work, mindfulness and relaxation.
 If the child has trouble being still, anxious thoughts, relaxing and/or sleeping then I can help.

 What exactly is Play?
 Play is what children do naturally when all their basic needs are being met and they feel safe and cared for.
 They can then explore the world through play, making friends and learning social skills, develop gross and fine motor skills, co-ordination, language, problem solving, develop imagination, creativity and generally have fun and enjoy themselves.
 All play is incredibly valuable but the most important type is when it is child initiated and led.
 Adults are strongly advised to join the play and spend quality time with the children but it is the most developmentally powerful when it is all about what they want to do.
 They are encouraged to make choices and do what they enjoy the most.

-They can use it to express themselves when they don’t have the language skills to do so as they live at a level that is less in the higher thought processes since they brains are still developing.
-But at a level that is more instinctual, emotional and reactive.
+Children can use play to express themselves when they don’t have the language skills to do so, as they live at a level that is less in the higher thought processes since their brains are still developing.
+They are more often at a level that is more instinctual, emotional and reactive.
 They live more in the day to day and can derive pleasure in the simple things and be open to new experiences and ideas.

 They spend their whole childhood finding out who they are and understanding what they enjoy doing and what they are naturally good at.
 Adults in their lives can have an great impact on children as they develop, to help them gain awareness about who they are and guide then in finding a path for adulthood.